Democrats vow to stall Obama's push for 'fast-track' trade deals

 "The Trans-Pacific Partnership will only accelerate this problem and make it worse.
 It will make it even easier for corporations to send American manufacturing jobs overseas," said Representative Rosa DeLauro of Connecticut, who predicted there were enough votes to block the authority.

 Passage of fast-track authority has been traditionally difficult in Congress, with the last coming by a three-vote margin in the House of Representatives in 2002.
-The numbers work against Democratic opponents now, with Republicans holding 246 House seats, their largest majority since shortly after World War Two, to the Democrats' 188.
+The numbers work against Democratic opponents now, with Republicans holding their largest House majority since shortly after World War Two.

+First-year Democratic Representative Debbie Dingell of Michigan said she believed many of her fellow House freshmen were undecided and could be persuaded to oppose fast-track.

 Both sides enlisted businesses to spread the word, and members of Obama's economic team planned to contact about 80 House Democrats on the issue.